utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 ## Enabling Postman Flows

-To get started using Postman Flows, you'll need to assign the Flow Editor role to one or more of your team members in a paid or early-access plan (The Flow Editor role is not available in the Postman Free plan).
+To get started using Postman Flows in a paid or early-access plan, you'll need to assign the Flow Editor role to one or more of your team members.
 For more information on adding a role to a user, see [Managing team roles](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles).

 ## Quick start